Preparation methods —

 Poultice — herbs crushed and applied directly to the skin reapplied regularly as needed.

 Compress — a cloth soaked in an infusion of herbs (herbs that have been steeped in hot water) which is then applied to the skin regularly as needed.

 Liniment — a mix of alcohol or witchhazel and herbs applied to the skin, usually for pain relief.

-Oil — infused or macerated oil, is oil infused with herbs for use as a massage oil.You infuse or macerate herbs in what get called carrier oils (also known as base oils) which are oils pressed from nuts or seeds.
+Oil — infused or macerated oil, is oil infused with herbs for use as a massage oil.You infuse or macerate herbs in what get called carrier oils (also known as base oils) which are oils pressed from vegetables, nuts or seeds.
 These include sunflower, grapeseed, almond, apricot, sesame, olive and coconut.
-All theses base oils have their own medicinal and nutritive properties.
-Apricot is particularly good for sensitive skin, sesame seed is particularly good for dry and/or aging skin.
+All these base oils have their own medicinal and nutritive properties.
+Apricot is particularly good for sensitive skin (and safe re nut allergies), sesame seed is particularly good for dry and/or aging skin.
 They also have different ‘speeds’ on the skin, some glide faster while others have a slower deeper quality.

 Making an infused oil, cold maceration